b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ## Hypothesis testing {#sec:statistics_intro_hypothesis_testing}

 OK, now we are going to discuss a concept of hypothesis testing.
-But first let's go through an example from everyday life that we all know or at least can imagine.
+But first let's go through an example from everyday life that we know or at least can imagine.
 Ready?

 ### A game of tennis {#sec:statistics_intro_tennis}

 So imagine there is a group of people and among them two amateur tennis players: John and Peter.
 Everyone wants to know which one of them is a better tennis player.
-Well, there is only one way to find out, play some games.
-As far as I'm aware a tennis match can end with winning of one player (there are no draws).
-Before the games start the people set the rules.
-Everyone agree that the players will play six games.
+Well, there is only one way to find out.
+Let's play some games!

+As far as I'm aware a tennis match can end with a win of one player, the other loses (there are no draws).
+Before the games the people set the rules.
+Everyone agrees that the players will play six games.
 To prove their supremacy a player must win all six games (six wins in a row are unlikely to happen by accident, I hope we can all agree on that).
 The series of games ends with the result 0-6 for Peter.
 According to the previously set rules he is declared the local champion.

-Believe it or not but this is more or less what statisticians do.
+Believe it or not but this is what statisticians do.
 Of course they use more formal methodology and some mathematics, but still, this is what they do:

 - before the experiment they start with two assumptions